 The “Tiles” section specifies the available tiles that may be added as publishers or subscribers of the channel.

 Different settings are applicable to different types of tiles and these may be edited by selecting the tile and clicking on the “Settings” icon at the top-right corner of the tile.
 Settings applicable to the tile will be displayed and may be edited in the pop-up window.
+This would allow you to edit display settings like title, height, width, margins, panel etc related to the tile.
+Other settings may also be configured depending on the type of tile.

 The tabs shown in the pop-up will depend on the type of tile and if you are using the simple or advanced view of the editor.
 The visual settings as shown above are applicable to all types of tiles.